Is a Frozen Heat Pump a True Emergency? A Quick Test for Sedalia Homeowners

 What to Do Before Your Emergency Technician Arrives

-While you wait for our technician to arrive at your Sedalia home, there are a few steps you can take to mitigate damage and prepare the system for repair.
+While you wait for a technician to arrive at your Sedalia home, there are a few steps you can take to mitigate damage and prepare the system for repair.

 - Switch to Emergency Heat: Go to your thermostat and move the setting to “Emergency Heat” (sometimes labeled as EM Heat).
 This bypasses the outdoor heat pump and uses your indoor backup heating source (usually electric heat strips or a gas furnace) to keep your home warm.